raymondtay/cautious-potato/README.md

 is legitimate.
 If you like to re-generate the code docs, please re-run `tut` again via `sbt`.

+**CAUTION**: You need to take note is that this project is dependent on Apache Spark which inturn is dependent on `OpenJDK 1.8` or the equivalent of `Oracle JDK 1.8` (I'm not disencouraging you to use the Oracle JDK, of course).

+You are invited to look over each of the crafted examples to see how you can trigger the analysis using some dummy data i have prepared in the `src/main/resources` directory.

 [Profiling Data](docs/profiler.md)

 [Verifying Data](docs/verification.md)